-Employer Accreditation will involve demonstrating to Immigration New Zealand (INZ) that you are a genuinely operating business with a sound financial position.
-You will need to show the steps you take to reduce migrant exploitation, that you are compliant with all relevant legislation and that you provide adequate settlement support to migrant staff.
+This stage involves demonstrating to Immigration New Zealand that you are a genuinely operating business with a sound financial position.
+You will need to show the steps you take to reduce migrant exploitation, that you are compliant with all relevant legislation and that you provide a comprehensive Migrant Settlement Package.

 How we can help

-- Review of your workplace including, for example, policies and procedures, current financial status and the ability to support migrant settlement.
+- Review of your workplace including e.g. policies and procedures, current financial status and the ability to support migrant settlement.

 - Identifying possible gaps and planning with you on how to rectify these, including potential onward referrals to our preferred partners.

-- Provision of a comprehensive Migrant Settlement Package that you can customise to your business.
+- Provision of a comprehensive Migrant Settlement Package you can customise to your business.

 - Management of the application process, collating required documentation and lodging your application online.

-- Ongoing advocacy for your business with INZ until the process is complete.
+- Ongoing advocacy for your business until the stage is complete.

 Our professional fees for Accreditation are: